brokenpip3/brokenpip3.github.io/content/posts/2024-27-06-nix-tiny-tools.md

 ### Flake

-What if we want to help the team gently migrate to Nix, or better yet, let people use their preferred tools and switch between them as they like?
+What if we want to help the team gently migrate to Nix, or better let people use their preferred tools and switch between them as they like?

 Let's use the `flake` command: